Ten years after Sandy Hook shooting, Connecticut town spends a day in reflection

 Barden said he hoped people would take a moment on Wednesday to remember all the victims of gun violence but then also ask themselves what they can do to address the problem.
 Just talking with others about potential solutions is important, he said.

-St. Rose of Lima Church, where many of the slain 6- and 7-year-olds had worshipped, will hold its annual memorial mass at 7 p.m., one of five churches offering services or opening their doors for prayer, according to the Newtown Bee.
+St. Rose of Lima Church, where many of the slain 6- and 7-year-olds had worshipped, will hold its annual memorial Mass at 7 p.m., and is one of five churches offering services or opening their doors for prayer, according to the Newtown Bee.

-Residents can also gather at a memorial that opened to the public last month.
-Set on five acres (two hectares) bordering a newly built elementary school that replaced the demolished building where the massacre took place, the memorial's focal point is a circular water feature with a single sycamore tree in the center and the names of the 26 victims engraved on granite capstones.

-Early on Wednesday morning, representatives of the National Teachers Hall of Fame in Kansas will lay a wreath containing 26 individual flowers at the memorial.
-The ceremony is meant to symbolically connect the memorial with one for educators who have lost their lives in Emporia, Kansas.

-(Reporting by Nathan Layne in Newtown, Conn.; Editing by Frank McGurty and Sandra Maler)
+(Reporting by Nathan Layne in Newtown, Conn.; Editing by Frank McGurty, Sandra Maler and Jonathan Oatis)

 ((nathan.layne@thomsonreuters.com; +1 646 223 7217))